Salicylic Acid: What It Is, How It Works & Skin Benefits

 After cleansing and any treatments, put on a generous layer of moisturiser.
 Night creams are usually a bit thicker than daytime ones to help your skin while you sleep, but a simple moisturiser is fine when you’re starting out.

-Once you have established and maintained your daily skincare routine for a few months, you may want to consider adding occasional treatments to enhance your results.
+Once you have established and maintained your daily skincare routine for about 2-3 months, you may want to consider adding occasional treatments to enhance your results.
+This timeframe allows your skin to adjust to your basic routine, ensuring you have a solid foundation of care before introducing new products.

-Creating an effective skincare routine as a beginner isn’t about using the most products; it’s about selecting the right ones and applying them consistently, focusing on the basics – a gentle cleanser, a versatile moisturiser, and daily sunscreen.
+As a beginner, an effective skincare routine isn't about using lots of products.
+It's about picking the right ones and using them regularly.
+Focus on the basics: a gentle cleanser, a good moisturiser, and daily sunscreen.

-Start slowly, stay committed to your routine, and observe your skin.
-As you become more comfortable, consider adding treatments like a Vitamin C serum in the morning or retinol at night.
-Avoid complex trends – a simple, consistent routine is most effective.
+Start slow, stick with your routine, and pay attention to your skin.
+As you get more comfortable, you can add treatments like Vitamin C in the morning or retinol at night.
+Skip complicated trends – a simple, steady routine works best.